longturn/freeciv21/docs/Manuals/Server/commands.rst

 .. note::
   Voting is not a feature that is used very often, but does come in handy.

+``/cancelvote <vote number>``
+  With no arguments this command removes your own vote.
+If you have an admin access level, you can cancel any vote by vote number, or all votes with the ``all`` argument.

 ``/debug diplomacy|ferries|tech|city|units|unit|timing|info``
   Print :term:`AI` debug information about given entity and turn continuous debugging output for this entity on or off.